swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 My varicose veins are  better.
 I think I was eating too many dairy products.
 Thank you for your  suggestions about how not to eat the wrong things.
 I try, but those habits are  really difficult to overcome.
 I mostly feel fine, sleep soundly, and really  enjoy life.
 I seldom get very tired, even after working all day.
 Sincerely, &nbsp;&nbsp;&nbsp;&nbsp; Suzanne

 (Translated <em>from  Dr. Shelton’s Hygienic Review, </em>November 1979).<br>
-  <strong>USEFUL NOTES BY AM. :</strong></p>
+  <strong>USEFUL NOTES BY AM. :</strong>
     <ol>
       <li>Those  who stay in bed while fasting think it is necessary to do something to speed up  the elimination process.
 They don’t know that the body never stops working, and  that it works better when they do nothing !</li>
       <li>Diarrhoea,  loose stools and the bad smelling gas could have been avoided if she had spent  a few weeks preparing herself&nbsp; before starting to fast.</li>
       <li>Dr.  Vetrano, considering the quantity of drugs that this patient had ingurgitated,  did not wish to prolong the fast for more than 14 days the first time.</li>
     </ol>
-    <p>But a long preparation, at home,  would have launched an effective elimination and thus avoided the brutal shock  of a fast, undertaken straight away, with a body that was poisoned, and the  mind haunted by the fear of provoking deficiencies and a much too violent  elimination.</p>
+    But a long preparation, at home,  would have launched an effective elimination and thus avoided the brutal shock  of a fast, undertaken straight away, with a body that was poisoned, and the  mind haunted by the fear of provoking deficiencies and a much too violent  elimination.
     <ol>
       <li>It  should be noted that this patient, once on the path to recovery, suffered from  all her former ailments, which reoccurred one by one.
 In fact illness is  nothing more than a means of elimination..
 The body, which has been prevented  by all the medicines from performing its process of elimination, resumes all  the tasks it has put on hold, as soon as it finds the strength and the  occasion.</li>
       <li>Note  the method which was followed : an average first fast, then an interval of 5  weeks, then a second fast, and thus she continued.
 The Dr. knew instinctively  that her patient did not have enough reserves to fast for long.
 However, the  Dr. had nothing to</li>
     </ol>

-    <p>55</p>
+    55

-    <p>guide her; no compass, no milestone,  no benchmark.
+    guide her; no compass, no milestone,  no benchmark.
 She drifted along instinctively, feeling her way as she went.<br>
   The cessation of weight loss would  have been a precious signal, which indicates the exhaustion of the body’s  reserves.
 Otherwise, it’s the&nbsp; trial and error method, which in my  opinion, is too brutal.
 It is preferable, by far, to take time at home to  prepare, then to follow the fast with a half fast, for as long as necessary, be  it even several months.
 This half fast comprises 500 g of fruit and 500 g of  raw food, spread over the afternoon.
-In the majority of cases the tongue becomes  coloured, and this is&nbsp; an indicator, a benchmark, which acts as a guide  and designates the day when elimination has ceased and the moment for the  subject to start eating. </p>
+In the majority of cases the tongue becomes  coloured, and this is&nbsp; an indicator, a benchmark, which acts as a guide  and designates the day when elimination has ceased and the moment for the  subject to start eating.
     <ol>
       <li>The  kidney pains suffered by this patient indicate elimination by kidneys that are  overworked.
 At moments like this it is necessary to drink a lot of water.
 If  the patient has difficulty in drinking, adding lemon juice to the water can  help.</li>
       <li>The  return of symptoms after a fast means the body has not finished its  elimination, and that this is starting up again.
 This is the method of the half  fast.</li>
       <li>Concerning  those who abandon Natural Hygiene, because they are seeking rapid results, I  must say something important.
 The Dr. accuses these patients of lacking  patience and perseverance.
 I would say rather that they have not understood  very much about fasting !</li>
     </ol>
-    <p>In fact, even if the  results take a long time to appear, the natural Hygiene diet should be followed  for the simple reason that it is Nature’s diet, and that there is no other  correct diet.<br>
+    In fact, even if the  results take a long time to appear, the natural Hygiene diet should be followed  for the simple reason that it is Nature’s diet, and that there is no other  correct diet.<br>
-      For example, when we  say that it is necessary to wait to feel hungry before eating, that food should  be eaten, as far as possible, in its natural state, <strong>these natural principles  should be adhered to, without worrying about what will follow. </strong>But the consequences  can only be positive.</p>
+      For example, when we  say that it is necessary to wait to feel hungry before eating, that food should  be eaten, as far as possible, in its natural state, <strong>these natural principles  should be adhered to, without worrying about what will follow. </strong>But the consequences  can only be positive.
     <ol>
       <li>When  our patient says she can no longer fast without becoming weak, and suffering  from a terrible depression, to the point at which she feels her life is no  longer worth living, we should not forget that all the fasts she has undertaken  must have left her with significant deficiencies, and that she has not yet made  up for these deficiencies.
 Hence the depressions.
 She has, without doubt,  fasted too much.</li>
       <li>Between  professional natural hygienists there are differences of understanding and  application of the principles.
 In my opinion the depression is a symptom of  elimination.
 It is when the cells unload their toxins into the blood that the  nervous system is perturbed.
 We have to incriminate not only the medicines of  the past, but also the consumption of nuts that I formally condemn, especially  for those who are ill. </li>
     </ol>
-    <p>And I also  condemn all forms of <strong>&nbsp;muscular exercise</strong> for those with chronic  ailments.
+    And I also  condemn all forms of <strong>&nbsp;muscular exercise</strong> for those with chronic  ailments.
 I have spoken about this in number 4 of the review ‘<em>The Natural  Hygienists’</em>.
 All of that retards considerably the recovery of chronically  ill people.
 Shelton  also used to recommend eating nuts, and exercising for the chronically ill.
-It’s crazy !</p>
+It’s crazy !
     <ol>
       <li>Of  her own volition the patient had diminished her ration of food with a high  protein content.
 In my opinion she had the right intuition.</li>
       <li>When  our patient had eaten too many nuts she felt stimulated, her blood pressure  rose, but she had to pay dearly soon afterwards: she developed flu and a  carbuncle.</li>
       <li>When  the patient wanted to eat everything that she shouldn’t, we must understand  that</li>
     </ol>
-    <p>56</p>
+    56

-    <p>she was suffering from  serious undernutrition, and this was accentuated by the nuts.
+    she was suffering from  serious undernutrition, and this was accentuated by the nuts.
 Furthermore,  those who eat too many nuts can end up by becoming bulimic.
-The body demands  enormous quantities of food, which do not benefit the body, for nuts poison it  and diminish its digestive powers.</p>
+The body demands  enormous quantities of food, which do not benefit the body, for nuts poison it  and diminish its digestive powers.
     <ol>
       <li>Note  that our sick person had stopped her medicines two years before undertaking her  fasting cures.
 And in spite of this&nbsp; long period the crises during the  fast were very strong.
 She had taken too many drugs in the past.</li>
       <li>The  exacerbated nervous state at the end of her fasts was a symptom of  undernutrition and deficiencies, due to the nuts, and the lack of benchmarks  during the cures.
 She had felt her way along, and certainly gone beyond the  limit when deficiencies began.
 She had fasted too frequently and for too long.</li>